Siren Diao: Loan to Granada

-On 15 August 2024, Diao returned to his home country after agreeing to a one-year loan deal with Granada CF in Segunda División.
+On 15 August 2024, Diao returned to his home country after agreeing to a one-year loan deal with Granada CF in the Segunda División.

 Loan to Cesena

 On 6 August 2025, Diao was loaned by Cesena in Serie B.

+Loan to Mirandés

+On 2 February 2026, Diao moved on loan to Mirandés in the Segunda División.

 International career

 On 3 November 2023, Diao was called up to the Spain national under-19 team, and made his debut for the side twelve days later in a 5–0 win over Moldova.